Magnetic Resonance Imaging (MRI) - Breast

-- MRI has proven valuable in diagnosing a broad range of conditions, including detecting and staging breast cancer, particularly when other imaging studies (mammography, ultrasound, etc.) fail to provide adequate information.
+- MRI has proven valuable in detecting and staging breast cancer, particularly when other imaging studies (mammography, ultrasound, etc.) fail to provide adequate information.

 - MRI can successfully image the dense breast tissue common in younger women, and it can successfully image breast implants.
 Both of these are difficult to image using traditional mammography.